Waimakariri District: Economy

+The Waimakariri District has a modelled gross domestic product (GDP) of $2,425 million in the year to March 2024, 0.6% of New Zealand's national GDP.
+The GDP per capita is $42,699, ranking it third-lowest out of 66 territorial authorities (ahead of South Wairarapa District and Kapiti Coast District).

 A large portion of the Waimakariri District has fertile flat land, or highly productive rolling downs.
 Much of the land to the east of Rangiora is reclaimed swamp, which is still subject to poor drainage and occasional flooding.

 The north-western portion of the District is hill and high country.
 These hills, including Mt Oxford, Mt Richardson, Mt Thomas and Mt Grey, dominate the District's western landscape.

 Historically, the District was dominated by extensive agricultural and pastoral farming activity, with few major industries.
 More recently, many new small holdings have been created; some of these are used for full-time or part-time horticultural enterprises, including vegetable and flower growing.

 The District has a few major industries.
 A large fibreboard plant at Sefton draws on local wood resources.
 The other industries are mainly small-scale service and processing enterprises, some of which also use local wood resources.

 The Waimakariri District has a high standard of communications.
 The South Island Main Trunk Railway and State Highway 1 cross the eastern portion of the District.
 The District also has an airfield at Rangiora, and is close to the Christchurch International Airport.
 Telecommunications are continually being upgraded.